 - Select the History tab.

-- On the top of the window there are radio buttons that can be selected to define your search parameters:
+- On the top of the window there are radio buttons that can be enabled to define your search parameters:

 - Invoice